Skip to main content

 What do 'non-custodial', ‘open-source’ and ‘client-side’ mean?

 • Non-custodial means that only you have control over your crypto.
-MEW can't access or freeze your account, and can't prevent you from moving your assets whenever you want.
+MEW has no access to user wallets or assets, MEW can't block or freeze your account, and can't prevent you from moving your assets whenever you want.
+You stay in full control of your assets at all times.
+Self-custody is what makes MEW very different from big crypto exchanges or popular payment apps that support crypto.

 • When using any site, exchange, hardware wallet, or interface based on the blockchain, all crypto is stored on the blockchain itself.
-These platforms and hardware wallets just allow us to interact with the blockchain in a simplified way.
+Wallets just allow users to interact with the blockchain in a simplified way.

-• The Ethereum blockchain is not owned or controlled by a centralized entity, but is verified and maintained by thousands of remote validators that are run by individuals and organizations.
+• The Ethereum blockchain is decentralized, which means it's not owned or controlled by a centralized entity, but is transparently verified and maintained by thousands of remote validators that are run by individuals and organizations.
+Other networks have varying degrees of decentralization, so do your research if this is something that's important to you.

-• This is why our site, and block explorers like Etherscan and EthVM, are able to pull your wallet information.
+• Because assets reside on the blockchain and blockchains have transparency, block explorers like EthVM are able to display transaction information for any given wallet address.
 Not because of behind-the-scenes servers, but because they are pulling information from the blockchain itself.

 MEW is NOT a bank or exchange.